 How to Style Your Porch, Yard, and Patio with Outdoor Christmas Décor

 When planning outside Christmas decorations, there are three things to consider:

-- Home style – Keep in mind the architectural type, color scheme, landscaping, and pathways.
+- Home style – Keep the architectural type, color scheme, landscaping, and pathways in mind.
 Identify what outdoor areas you want to decorate.

 - Placement – Christmas lawn decorations vary in size but tend to run larger compared to indoor ones.
 This is so they’re visible from afar.
 To determine where to place them, it’s important to consider the scale of your garden or yard.
 Position them in such a way that they don’t block walkways.
 Remember, too, they shouldn’t prevent you from seeing the driveway or road.

 2. Greet guests with fresh and festive holiday foliage.

 Christmas greenery is an effortless way to update your home’s exterior for the holidays.
 Start by hanging an outdoor Christmas wreath, garland, or both on your doors and window frames.
 Then, echo the look with the same type of foliage arranged in pots or baskets.
 Attach window boxes to sills and on top of handrails or a bench.
 Wind outdoor garlands around columns or drape them along railings and fences.
 Don’t forget to add color to your mailbox with a decorative swag.

 - If your outdoor garland is pre-lit, make sure you have the right type of batteries to last the entire season.

 - Use eyehooks and twine to secure garlands.